EduardoNofre/jsf-springBoot/README.md

 • <a href="#---porque-usa-">Porque usa?r</a><br>
 • <a href="#---requisito-mínimo-antes-de-começa">Requisito mínimo antes de começa</a><br>
 • <a href="#---helloworld-joinfaces">helloworld Joinfaces</a><br>
-• <a href="#----vamos-criar-uma-pasta-e-a-pagina-indexhtml-no-eclipse">Vamos criar uma pasta e uma pagina index.html no eclipse</a><br>
+• <a href="#----vamos-criar-uma-pasta-e-a-pagina-indexxhtml-no-eclipse">Vamos criar uma pasta e uma pagina index.html no eclipse</a><br>
 • <a href="#--configurar-aplicação-no-applicationproperties">Configurar aplicação no application.properties</a><br>
 • <a href="#-vamos-executar-o-projeto">Vamos executar o projeto</a><br>
 </p>